Reading time: 7 minutes

 - If you are 75 and over, you are generally not permitted to contribute and claim a tax deduction.
 You can only claim a deduction for contributions you make before the 28th day of the month following the month in which you turned 75, plus you must still satisfy the work test.

-- Notification: To claim a tax deduction for a personal super contribution, you must have given your super fund a Notice of intent to claim or vary a deduction for personal contributions form and have received back a formal acknowledgement.
-You must also still be a member of your fund and it must still hold your contribution.
-In addition, your super fund must not have started paying a super income stream using the contribution and you must not have applied to split the contribution, or have given notice under the First Home Super Saver Scheme (FHSSS).
+- Notification: To claim a tax deduction for a personal super contribution, you must have given your super fund a Notice of intent to claim or vary a deduction for personal contributions form and have received a formal acknowledgement.
+You must lodge the form while you are a member of your fund and it must still hold your contribution.
+In addition, your super fund must not have started paying a super income stream using the contribution.

-- Time of lodgment: When you lodge your Notice of intent to claim or vary a deduction for personal contributions form, it must be before you lodge your tax return for the year in which you made the contribution, or before the end of the income year following the one in which you made the contributions.
-To claim your deduction, when you complete your tax return you can attach your notice of intent to claim form or provide a copy of the form to your tax agent.
+- Time of lodgement: When you lodge your Notice of intent to claim or vary a deduction for personal contributions form, it must be before you lodge your tax return for the year in which you made the contribution, or before the end of the income year following the one in which you made the contributions, whichever is earlier.

-- Contribution type: You cannot claim a tax deduction for personal contributions into your super account such as a rolled-over super benefit, employer contributions (such as SG and salary-sacrifice amounts), an FHSSS amount recontributed to your super account or a downsizer contribution.
-Contributions made into a Commonwealth public sector defined benefit fund (such as the DSS or PSS) or an untaxed or constitutionally protected fund are also ineligible for a tax deduction.
+- Contribution type: You cannot claim a tax deduction for a rolled-over super benefit, employer contributions (such as SG and salary-sacrifice amounts), an FHSSS amount recontributed to your super account or a downsizer contribution.
+Contributions made into a Commonwealth public sector defined benefit fund (such as the CSS or PSS) or an untaxed fund are also ineligible for a tax deduction.